Is Your Toddler Ready for a Big Kid Bed? Signs and Transition Tips - Baby Chick

 A crib provides four walls that keep your toddler in a safe zone.
 Once toddlers are in a big kid’s bed, they can get out and walk around.
 This could lead to falling or getting injured when unsupervised.
 The only exception to this rule is if your baby is crawling out of the crib anyway!

-Understanding that younger toddlers thrive off the feeling of security.
-The close crib walls create a confined sense of safety for your little one as it surrounds them and keeps them safe.
+Understanding that younger toddlers thrive on the feeling of security.
+The crib walls create a confined sense of safety for your little one as they surround them and keep them safe.
 Once your toddler transitions to a bed, the bedroom walls replace those of the crib.
-The space feels much bigger and sometimes can lead to feeling unsafe.
+The space feels much bigger, which can sometimes lead to feeling unsafe.

 You might want to wait if it is within three months before or three months after a significant change in the home.
 A perfect example of this is a new baby coming home.
 Making the transition before may be smooth, but once the baby arrives and your toddler sees them in “their” crib, things may get tense in the household, and your toddler may act out more.
 Transitioning within three months after the new baby has arrived can make your toddler feel replaced by the new baby.
 We don’t want this.
 Give them time to adjust to the new baby and then transition if you cannot do it earlier.